jananir77/vallur.github.com/_posts/2014-08-13-Serialization-continues.md

  Banyan | 174 | 5 Us |
  [Protobuf](https://code.google.com/p/protobuf/) | 218 | 10 Us |
  [Fast](http://ruedigermoeller.github.io/fast-serialization/) | 263 | 14 Us |

+The RandomObject used in this test has a lot of strings which makes FST scream a bit.
+If we remove the strings and replace them with more primitives all the above metrics become comparable and all three API's perform the same way.

  Now i just need to have support for serializing map types with these super great performance numbers - i get to jump to my next great solution.
 I am super excited on seeing these metrics.
 I would be willing to make this genenral purpose if anyone is interested in getting more about this.
 Based on these metrics I decided to write my own Serialization API's as listed above and they will be avialbale in the banyan repository soon.